-If your workflow can run on a single entity, the root entity will be a table of single entities (i.e.
+If your workflow can run on a single entity, the root entity is a table of single entities (i.e.,

 How to verify

 Look in the Inputs tab of the workflow form.
-The Input Type will be "File".
+The Input Type is "File".

-If your workflow runs on an array of entities, the root entity will be a set table (i.e.
+If your workflow runs on an array of files, the root entity can be a set table (i.e.,

 How to verify

 Look in the Inputs tab of the workflow form.
-The Input Type will be "Array[File]".
+The Input Type is "Array[File]".

-If you are running a somatic workflow, the root entity will be
+If you run a somatic workflow, the root entity is

 pair.
 The file type could be File or Array[File] (depending on the workflow).